ZoeRichter/CV/README.md

-# Curriculum Vitae: Liam M. Pohlmann
+# Curriculum Vitae: Zoe Richter
+Repository for a Latex-version of my CV, forked from Liam Pohlmann's fork of Dr. Katy Huff's original CV repository to take advantage of the updates to the backend bibliography handling Liam made.
+Thank you to Liam and Prof. Huff.

+#### original Pohlmann comments below
 This repository contains my CV source files.
 The PDF file must be built using `pdflatex`.
 Additionally, BibLaTeX is used for handling the bibliography, which requires `biber` on the backend.